If you’re thinking about the indoor air quality in your Haltom City house, HEPA filters are a powerful way to purify the air your household breathes.

 What Is a HEPA Filter and How Does It Purify Air?

-HEPA filters were primarily designed to protect scientists from radiation as they developed the atomic bomb during World War II.
+HEPA furnace filters were primarily designed to protect scientists from radiation as they developed the atomic bomb during World War II.
 These fiberglass filters have very thin mesh that captures most substances.
 Now, these filters are often used in medical settings, science labs and even houses.

 If you made an attempt to use a HEPA filter in your furnace, you’d more than likely have issues getting adequate air from your vents.
 This is due to the fact your furnace’s blower motor isn’t made to work with such a dense filter.